felipeeflores/search-app/README.md

 #### Other Search Index considerations

-Given the completely different structure of the different entities a decision has been made to have each of them live within its own index.
+Given the divergent structure of the different entities a decision has been made to have each of them live within its own index.

 As a consequence, there is the need to make an extra call per record to bring across the related data from one entity to the other per search result.
 A possible mitigation/workaround for this is the creation of a third index holding